ethanmiller1/Family-Ideas/Parenting/Spiritual/Life Plan.md

 ​
 Once you have your list of Life Accounts, you can then go ahead to evaluate how you fare in each.
 Your Life Accounts work just like bank accounts.
 Each has a specific balance.
 Some are growing, some are holding steady, and some are declining.
 So take a look at your accounts and see how well you've managed each of them.
 ​
 By arranging your life accounts in order of their importance, you won’t make the mistake of prioritizing trivial things over essential ones.
-​
-Shared from [Living Forward](https://headway.onelink.me/9USK?pid=app_referral&af_web_dp=https%3A%2F%2Fweb.get-headway.com%2Fbook%2Fliving-forward&c=highlight&af_siteid=summary_text) on the Headway app
+(Hyatt, 2016)

 # How will I spend my 30,000 days?
 ​